New 200-seat restaurant coming to former Pattigeorge’s Waterfront Restaurant site on Longboat Key | Longboat Key | Your Observer

-Columbia Restaurant Group President Richard Gonzmart is still working on a construction schedule and cost estimates for the coming 200-seat restaurant.

-The former Pattigeorge’s Waterfront Restaurant on Longboat Key is slated to be torn down and redeveloped as a 200-seat eatery yet to be named by the Columbia Restaurant Group.
+The former Pattigeorge’s Waterfront Restaurant on Longboat Key is going to be torn down and redeveloped as a 200-seat eatery yet to be named by the Columbia Restaurant Group.

 Plans have recently been filed with the Longboat Key Planning, Zoning and Building Department, according to Director Alaina Ray.